Kazarnovskii mixed pseudovolume

 The resulting object is very interesting: as shown by Alesker~\cite{Ale}, it yields a valuation on convex bodies, i.e.

 whenever $A_1,A_2$ and $A_1\cup A_2$ are convex.
-This valuation has some remarkable properties, namely: continuity with respect to Hausdorff metric and invariance for translations or unitary transformations.
-Moreover $P_n$ cannot be extended to a measure on $\mathbb C^n$, indeed it is not monotonically increasing unless $n=1$, however, just like ordinary volume, the pseudovolume of a polytope is positive if and only if the polytope spans an $n$-dimensional complex affine subspace.
+This valuation has some remarkable properties, namely: continuity with respect to Hausdorff metric and invariance for translations or unitary transformations. $P_n$ is not monotonically increasing unless $n=1$, so it cannot be extended to a measure on $\mathbb C^n$.
+However, just like ordinary volume, the pseudovolume of a polytope is positive if and only if the polytope spans an $n$-dimensional complex affine subspace.